Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs: Applications to semilinear elliptic PDEs

-The profiles of the computed ground states are shown in Figures~\ref{fig.NLS1}-\ref{fig.henon symmertry on unit circle}.
-It can be observed from Figure~\ref{fig.NLS1} that as $\omega$ or $\lambda$ increases, the ground state of~\eqref{nonlinear Schrodinger equation} exhibits a progressively steeper profile, both the peak value and the energy increasing.
-In addition, Figures~\ref{fig.1} and \ref{fig.henon symmertry on unit circle} show that for fixed $p$, both the peak value and the energy of the ground state of~\eqref{eq:henon} increase w.r.t. $l$.
-More interestingly, the peak position of the ground state moves from the center to the boundary, i.e., the ground states change from radially symmetric to non-radially symmetric.
-Later in Section~\ref{sec:symmetry-breaking}, we further investigate such symmetry-breaking phenomenon of H\'enon equation.
+The profiles of the ground states of the stationary NLSE \eqref{nonlinear Schrodinger equation} and the H\'enon equation \eqref{eq:henon} in 1D/2D solved by {\bf Algorithm~\ref*{alg:NMOM}$'$} are shown in Figures~\ref{fig.NLS1}-\ref{fig.henon symmertry on unit circle}.
+From Figures ~\ref{fig.NLS1}-\ref{fig.henon symmertry on unit circle} and additional results not shown here, we can draw the observations: For the NLSE~\eqref{nonlinear Schrodinger equation}, when $\omega$ or $\lambda$ increases, the ground state of it exhibits a progressively steeper profile, both the peak value and the energy increasing (see Figure~\ref{fig.NLS1}); For the H\'enon equation \eqref{eq:henon} with fixed $p$, both the peak value and the energy of the ground state of it increase w.r.t. $l$ (see Figures~\ref{fig.1} and \ref{fig.henon symmertry on unit circle}).
+More interestingly, the peak position of the ground state of the H\'enon equation \eqref{eq:henon} moves from the center to the boundary, i.e., ground states change from radially symmetric to non-radially symmetric.
+Later in Section~\ref{sec:symmetry-breaking}, we further investigate such symmetry-breaking phenomenon of the H\'enon equation \eqref{eq:henon}.